zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Charlene says, “All I can say is that we don’t see eye to eye.”
 “All I can say” means “The only thing I can tell you at this point”  is that we don’t see eye to eye.
 “To see eye (eye) to eye” means simply to agree wit h another person, to think the same as another person, or to come to an agreem ent with another person.
 That’s why she says, “Let’s just agree to disagree and leave it at that.”
 The expression “to agree to disagree” means you are not  going to come to an agreement, but you’re not going to fight about it a nymore either.
 You’re going to stop arguing about it or trying to come to an agree ment.

 So, if two people have different political opinions  and they discuss those opinions, at the end of their discussion they may s ay, “Well, let’s agree to disagree.”
 In other words, we don’t agree on anythi ng about politics, so we’ll just stop arguing now.
 That’s also what Charlene means b y the expression “to leave it at that.”
-“To leave it at that” means to stop yo ur conversation even though you have not yet come to an agreement.
+“To leave it at that” means to stop your conversation even though you have not yet come to an agreement.

 Jean-Paul says, “That’s easy for you to say,” meani ng that’s easy for you but not easy for me.
 “Your failure to honor your promise is  going to put me in a very awkward position,” he says.
 “Failure (failure) to h onor (honor) a promise” means the same as to renege on your promise – not to do w hat you said you were going to do.
 Jean-Paul thinks that Charlene has failed to  honor her promise, and this is going to put him or place him in a “very awkward (a wkward) position.”
 An “awkward position” would be a situation that would be difficult for you, that would make things hard for you.